project-akri/akri/docs/extensibility.md

 # Extensibility

-While Akri has several [currently supported discovery protocols](./roadmap.md#currently-supported-protocols) and sample brokers and applications to go with them, the protocol you want to use to discover resources may not be implemented yet.
-This document walks you through how to extend Akri to discover new types of devices that you are interested in.
-You will find all the development steps needed to implement a new protocol and sample broker.
-It will also cover the steps to get your protocol and broker[s] added to Akri, should you wish to contribute them back.
+Akri has [implemented several discovery protocols](./roadmap.md#currently-supported-protocols) with sample brokers and applications.
+However, there may be protocols you would like to use to discover resources that have not been implemented yet.
+This document walks you through how to **extend Akri** to discover new types of devices that you are interested in.

+Below, you will find all the development steps needed to implement a new protocol and sample broker.
+This document will also cover the steps to get your protocol and broker added to Akri, should you wish to contribute them back.

 Before continuing, please read the [Akri architecture](./architecture.md) and [development](./development.md) documentation pages.
 They will provide a good understanding of Akri, how it works, what components it is composed of, and how to build it.